Pre 3: Exploring Frontier technologies for harnessing digital public good and advancing Digital Inclusion

 Explanation

-How can we expand the development of national AI observatories and inclusive measurement coalitions rooted in regional expertise?
+How can national AI observatories and inclusive measurement coalitions be established based on regional expertise?

 Speaker